 (8) Employs or authorizes use of lead abatement personnel that are not licensed pursuant to this chapter.

-(N) Anyone licensed pursuant to Chapter 3701-32 of the Administrative Code shall notify the director of any change of his or her home address within two weeks after the change.
+(L) Anyone licensed pursuant to rules 3701-32-05 to 3701-32-09 of the Administrative Code shall notify the director of any change to the information submitted on the initial or renewal application within two weeks after the change.

-(O) Anyone licensed pursuant to Chapter 3701-32 of the Administrative Code shall carry proof of licensure on their person, or have proof of licensure available on site when performing a lead activity.
+(M) Anyone licensed pursuant to rules 3701-32-05 to 3701-32-09 of the Administrative Code shall carry proof of licensure on their person, or have proof of licensure available on site when performing a lead activity.